Scholarships

 Jeffrey Kermit Lowe Memorial for English Majors Endowment

 The Jeffrey Kermit Lowe Memorial Scholarship for English Majors supports incoming freshmen who intend to major in English at Appalachian State University.
-Scholarship applications must be received by August 1, and scholarship winners will be notified before August 15.

 College Scholarships